-If you try to clone a book that doesn’t meet these criteria, you will receive an error.
-If the book you want to clone does meet the criteria above, you can follow these steps to create your copy:
+If you try to clone a book that doesn’t meet these criteria, you will receive an error informing you that the book is not availble for cloning:

 - On your Pressbooks dashboard, hover over “My Catalog” and click on “Clone a Book”.